List of Person of Interest characters: Sameen Shaw

-Sameen Shaw is a former U.S. Marine, Physician (Emergency Medicine) and a US Army ISA operative, first seen as an assassin working for "The Program", the section of the Government dealing with the "relevant" numbers found by The Machine (S2 Ep16, "Relevance").
+Sameen Shaw is a former U.S. Marine, physician (emergency medicine) and a US Army ISA operative, first seen as an assassin working for "The Program", the section of the Government dealing with the "relevant" numbers found by The Machine (S2 Ep16, "Relevance").
 Her ISA partner Cole begins to have doubts after one of their targets proves to be an engineer working for the government; the assassination is part of the cover-up that conceals the existence of The Machine.
 As a result, her employers targeted her and her partner and plan a trap to assassinate them.
 Shaw and Cole's numbers were given to Reese and Finch.
 That night, Cole is killed.
 Reese and Finch continue to try to help her and although she initially declines a couple of times, she ends up subsequently working with them on a regular basis.
 She likes dogs and buys Bear an expensive collar and other presents.

 Shaw witnessed her father's death in an automobile accident at a young age but did not exhibit typical emotional reactions to it.
-In her first appearance, she claims that she has an Axis II (psychology)Personality disorder and alexithymia, making her unable to feel and/or express common human emotions like fear or sadness.
+In her first appearance, she claims that she has an Axis II Personality disorder and alexithymia, making her unable to feel and/or express common human emotions such as fear or sadness.
 Shaw attended Med School and once trained as a surgeon; although very technically capable, she was criticized by her superiors for her indifference and lack of sensitivity to her patients and it is implied that she was removed from the program before she could complete her surgical training because of the lack of these emotional characteristics.
 She is capable of deducing emotionally correct actions, such as rescuing Fusco's son rather than Fusco (S3 Ep9, "The Crossing") and taking on Genrika as her unofficial ward (S3 Ep5, "Razgovor").
 She unexpectedly reveals a hint of emotion by passionately kissing Root before sacrificing herself to save the team (S4 Ep11, "If-Then-Else").